andycroll/andycroll.com/_posts/2018/2018-05-13-a-job-should-know-whether-to-run-itself.md

   credit: 'Hal Gatewood'
 ---

-It is a good idea to do as much of the ‘work’ of an application in asynchronous jobs as it means doing less work in each controller action.
+It is a good idea to do as much of the ‘work’ of an application as possible in asynchronous jobs as it means doing less work in each controller action.
 Rails includes `ActiveJob` as a way to implement this pattern in your application.

-Each `ActiveJob` comes with a selection of callbacks that are run at different points in its lifecycle.
+Each `ActiveJob` comes with a selection of callbacks that are run at different points in in a job’s lifecycle.

-A list of the available callbacks are in the [ActiveJob Rails Guide](http://guides.rubyonrails.org/active_job_basics.html#callbacks).
+A list of the available callbacks are in the [Active Job Rails Guide](http://guides.rubyonrails.org/active_job_basics.html#callbacks).

-When a job doesn't always need to be run, we can use these callbacks to save writing conditional logic every time we enqueue one.
+When a job doesn't always need to be run, we can use these callbacks to save writing conditional logic in every location in the code we enqueue the job.

 ## Instead of…